scaphold-io/angular2-apollo-client-webpack-starter/README.md

-# angular2-apollo-webpack-starter
+# angular2-apollo-client-webpack-starter

-A graphql ready starter kit for Angular2 using Apollo Client and Webpack.
-This template is built to integrate seamlessly with the [scaphold.io](https://scaphold.io)'s GraphQL platform.
+A graphql ready starter kit for [Angular2](https://angular.io/) using [Apollo Client](https://github.com/apollostack/apollo-client) and Webpack.
+This starter kit is built to seamlessly integrate with the [scaphold.io](https://scaphold.io)'s powerful GraphQL-as-a-Service platform.

 Out of the box, the application handles authentication and exhibits pagination using GraphQL connections.
 The template also comes packed with a few other goodies.